chenfeng1234567/llm_chatbot/doc/User story.md

 ## Ying

-Ying is an 65-year old lady who lives in Mirabella, a elderly community.
+Ying is an 65-year old lady who lives in Mirabella, an elderly community.
 She is a retired nurse and has a lot of experience with tranditional medicine.
 She spent a lot of time with her phone, but only used it for TikTok videos and news.
 She is a bit skeptical about the new technology and don't know how to use it.
 Ying want some help to understand the new technology and use it to improve her daily life and her health.

 ## Mark